albertnguyentran/Hack-the-North-Backend-Challenge/README.md

 ## Overview

 This project sets up the database and the four endpoints using Flask, GraphQL and SQLite as per the requirements.
-I chose this stack because I have the least amount of experience with it as opposed to the other options, so I want to show the team I can learn quickly and build something new!
+I chose this stack because I have the least amount of experience with it as opposed to the other options, so I want to show the team I can learn quickly and build something new :)

 ## Structure